DANR1BEIRO/JAVAXP/Programming Logic Exercises/src/README.md

 two values; otherwise, it should multiply A by B. At the end of either calculation, the result should be assigned to a variable C and printed on the screen.

--[] 4 - Create an algorithm that receives an integer and prints its predecessor and successor on the screen.
+- [x] 4 - Create an algorithm that receives an integer and prints its predecessor and successor on the screen.

 -[] 5 - Create an algorithm that reads the value of the minimum wage and the salary of a user, calculates how many minimum wages the user earns, and prints the result on the screen.
 (Base for the minimum wage: R$ 1,293.20).